minond/csvdb/README.md

 the beginning, which would crash on any and every error, but add better and more specific error handling in the future.

 This is a working example.
-To build and execute, run `make`.
+To build and execute, run `make` and `make exec`.
 Run `make test` to run tests.
 Idea credit goes to the awesome [@MohamedDataStruct](https://github.com/MohamedDataStruct).